Creating and Managing Environments

 • Each environment must have a unique name.

-• PubSub+ Cloud provides a default environment for each account.
+• PubSub+ Cloud has a default environment.
 You can update and use the default environment or you can delete it if you have at least one other environment.

 Creating an Environment